How Can Career Counseling Help You Find A Career Path And Education?

 Career counseling options

-Career counseling services may be beneficial if you're facing a career change or feel stuck in your present job.
+Career counseling services may be beneficial if you're facing a career change or feel stuck in your present career.
 Career counseling for college students is beneficial for starting on the right career path and may be available to alumni for free or at a reduced cost.
-However, the logistics of traveling to meet a counselor in person can be overwhelming and may be enough to prevent people from seeking support.
+However, the logistics of traveling to meet a career counselor in person can be overwhelming and may be enough to prevent people from seeking support.
 In these cases, you can find many career counselors online.
 Online services often allow ease for clients looking to integrate career counseling into their busy work lives.
 Studies have found that it is especially effective for young professionals that feel more comfortable with internet-based communication.

 Studies suggest that online career counseling can be as effective as in-person sessions.
 In a recent study of online career counseling for unemployed young adults during the COVID-19 pandemic, the participants increased their scores for career adaptability and resilience at the completion of the study.
 A growing body of studies indicates the value of online career counseling for new and established professionals.